Akashic101/Paderborner-Volksblatt-1849/README.md

 `fix_s.ps1`

 This script is used to fix a very common issue of the above model where it writes `ſ` instead of `s`.
-While this is factual correct since this letter is the predecessor of the German ß, it makes the text-files harder to read which is why I chose to replace them.
+While this is factual correct since this letter is the predecessor of the German ß (more about this letter can be read [here](https://www.wikiwand.com/en/Long%20s), it makes the text-files harder to read which is why I chose to replace them.
 This script goes through each text-file and replaces the character.
 To run it place it in the folder with the text-files you want to modify and run it.